 Welcome to the joint Finance Advisory Network and CIPFA Benefits and Revenues Service resource hub for business rates retention.

-Do note that, as we are learning more about business rates retention every day, some older material may be out of date or superseded by new information.
+Some older material may be out of date or superseded by new information.
 Please always look at the date on materials to assess their relevance.

 To provide reassurance and support in your approach to collection fund accounting, FAN produces the Collection Fund Accounting Models to assist practitioners with the complexities of accounting for council tax and business rates.
 The models do not constitute official guidance but are intended to support practitioners in their understanding of the collection fund and subsequent general fund year-end accounting requirements.